nikhilbhatewara/HackerRank/Python/README.md

-# HackerRank_10_days_of_statistics
-This repository contains solutions for HackerRank Challenge 10 days of statistics
+This repository contains solutions for HackerRank Challenge 10 days of statistics and other challenges in Python